Lead Opinion

 B. A Writ Of Prohibition Is Not Appropriate Because The Petitioners Had An Adequate Remedy At Law.

 The petitioners allege in their petition for a writ of prohibition that due to the “significance and urgency of this action,” this Court should “set an expedited briefing and argument schedule.”
-The petitioners claim this “urgency” is the result of the time frame established by
+The petitioners claim this “urgency” is the result of the time frame established by Idaho Code section 34-907B.
+Under Idaho Code section 7-702, a writ of prohibition “may be issued by the supreme court ... in all cases where there is not a plain, speedy and adequate remedy in the ordinary course of law.”
+I.C. § 7-402.

 Neither am I persuaded by the affidavit of Larry L. Eastland, who joined as a petitioner the day before the matter was to be argued.
-With the exception of facts relating to his personal political career, Petitioner Eastland‘s affidavit recites essentially the same allegations and concerns as the other two petitioners.
+With the exception of facts relating to his personal political career, Petitioner East-land’s affidavit recites essentially the same allegations and concerns as the other two petitioners.
 Petitioners obviously want this Court to nullify the voluntary congressional term limits law.
 However, they are vague on what constitutional basis exists for this Court to exercise its jurisdiction.

 The petitioners argue that “an expedited briefing and argument schedule” is necessary because of the looming elections.
 However, I believe that the necessity of the writ of prohibition is the result of either poor planning or clever manipulation on the part of the petitioners.
-This Court should not be rushed into considering “novel and important constitutional issues” simply because of the willful procrastination of the petitioners.
+This Court should not be rushed into considering “novel and impox*tant constitutional issues” simply because of the willful procrastination of the petitioners.
 I am concerned that the majority is creating dangerous precedent by allowing the petitioners to obtain an extraordinary writ based upon an emergency of their own creation.

 C. The Petitioners Do Not Have Standing Because They Lack Personalized Injury.

 Standing is the requirement that each party to the suit has such a personal stake in the outcome as to assure the court that a justiciable controversy exists.
 Bowles v.
-Pro Indiviso, Inc., 132 Idaho 371, 375, 973 P.2d 142, 146 (1999).
-In other words, it must be shown that the parties to the lawsuit have a tangible and legally protectable interest in the subject matter of the litigation.
+Pro Indiviso, Inc.,

 The lack of personalized injury is brought out further by an examination of the affidavits filed by the petitioners in support of their motion for a writ of prohibition.
-Of the three affidavits in support of the motion for a writ of prohibition, two were filed with the motion and Mr. Larry Eastland‘s was filed on the eve of oral argument.
-The first petitioner, Jack Van Valkenburgh, claims that
+Of the three affidavits in support of the motion for a writ of prohibition, two were filed with the motion and Mr. Larry Eastland’s was filed on the eve of oral argument.
+The first petitioner, Jack Van Valkenburgh, claims that I.C. § 34-907B is “unconstitutional and damaging to the integrity of the electoral process,” and that it “violates the candidate’s free speech rights.”
+Petitioner Van Valkenburgh alleges that his personal rights of free speech are violated by I.C. § 34-907B because it forces the candidates to speak.
+The rights that Petitioner Van Valkenburgh appears to want to protect are those of unknown political candidates.
+His affidavit is unclear as to how his personal rights would be violated.

 Similarly, Petitioner Penny Fletcher alleges that the law “violates the rights of voters and candidates for federal office.”
 While Petitioner Fletcher notes that she has been a candidate in the past, she does not claim to be a political candidate in the future.
 Finally, Petitioner Eastland repeats the generalized claims of the other petitioners that the law “damages the integrity of the electoral process.”
 He and the other petitioners do not explain how the electoral process is damaged or what part of the U.S. or Idaho Constitutions are being violated.